 An advantage of the SI is the ease with which dimensional calculations can be performed.
 To assist these table USF below lists the base units for a few quantities which are not listed elsewhere in these web pages.

 Example: Flux, mmf and reluctance are related via the equation

 On the right hand side we have Fm in amps, divided by Rm in per henry,

 A / (A2 s2 kg-1 m-2) = A (A-2 s-2 kg m2) = kg m2 s-2 A-1

 and these are the base units for the left hand side of the equation: flux in webers.

 Dimensional calculations are not merely party tricks which enable you to check your working.
 When you can follow the process by which the higher level (derived) units are composed from the simpler, more intuitive base units then you obtain a better understanding of quantities like resistance or inductance.
 Even the strangest and most abstract quantities eventually boil down to metres, kilograms, seconds and amps.
 Is there anything abstract or hard to grasp about them?
+Drop a kilogram on your foot.
 These pages are particular about units because of this.

 You could also impress your friends by mentioning your 10 million kilogram metre squared per second cubed per ampere squared resistor.
 Uhh ... well, maybe not.